-- She teaches / leads Portland State University's Sonic Arts and Music Production's Laptop Ensemble (SAMPLE)
+- She's directed Portland State University's Sonic Arts and Music Production's Laptop Ensemble (SAMPLE) since 2019.

 - She released a netalbum out on Pan y Rosas Discos in 2018 and Avant Music News (review) put it on their "Best of 2018" list.
 Captive/ate (from the album) was featured on WFMU:What Was Music? with Marcel M and No Pigeonholes EXP broadcast on KOWS-FM hosted by Don Campau.

 - She and iueke did a 2-hour long live improvisation on Rinse FM (France) on Antinote / iueke’s bi-monthly radio show (2017).

 - KBOO’s (Portland) Digital Divide interviewed Christi in 2018 discussing music projects and inspirations.

 - She created burnable microphones to record fire sounds as part of Julie Keefe’s (Portland’s Creative Laureate) multi-artist project Burn (2014).

 - She’s written a composition for Portland Community College’s Unity Gain, a 24-channel speaker system (2017), and she’s written a multi-channel piece that is included in the permanent exhibit Six Seconds Around Me (2008) in the Casoria Contemporary Art Museum in Naples, Italy.

 - Her composition, IX Pieces for UPIC (2003), written on Iannis Xenakis’ Unité Polyagogique Informatique CEMAMu, is one of the few pieces written on the instrument in the 21st Century.
 Le cri du Patchwork (France Musique), used IX Pieces for UPIC in a show about musical instruments and gesture (2014).